Moving to Spain from the UK in 2026 requires careful planning, especially after Brexit changed the rules for British citizens.

 - Passport Validity: The passport must be valid for at least one year and must not be damaged or invalid.

-5. Alternative National Visa Pathways
+5. Alternative National Visa Pathways for British Citizens Moving to Spain from the UK

 Specialized Residency and Work Visas